szymonbe/kubernetes-training/Kubernetes-manageable-pods.md

    ```bash
    vim recreate-deployment.yaml
    ```
-3. Change in the descriptor name of the deployment into `recreate-deployment` and change `spec.strategy.type` into `Recreate`
+3. Change the descriptor name of the deployment into `recreate-deployment` and change `spec.strategy.type` into `Recreate`
    ```yaml
    metadata:
      name: recreate-deployment